notBarbarossa/notBarbarossa/README.md

 👨‍🎓 Hello!
 I'm a Computer Science student with a keen interest in data analysis, data science, and finance.

+💻 I have participated in start-ups like Tbilisi AI, which gave me good experience in Data analysis, AI and web scraping. also, Was a member of EPAM Data Engineering course which improved my SQL skills.

 ## Skills & Technologies
 ###